paulhibbing/TwoRegression/README.md

 # Overview

-`TwoRegression` is a package designed to simplify the development and use of two-regression algorithms.
+`TwoRegression` is a package designed to simplify the development and application of two-regression models.
 The vignette called “TwoRegression” contains more specific information.
 To install from CRAN and view the vignette, use: